 - Goff BA, Mandel LS, Melancon CH, Muntz HG.
 Frequency of symptoms of ovarian cancer in women presenting to primary care clinics.
 JAMA 2004; 291:2705.

 - Exacoustos C, Romanini ME, Rinaldo D, et al. Preoperative sonographic features of borderline ovarian tumors.
 Ultrasound Obstet Gynecol 2005; 25:50.

 - Valentin L. Use of morphology to characterize and manage common adnexal masses.
 Best Pract Res Clin Obstet Gynaecol 2004; 18:71.

 - Valentin L, Ameye L, Testa A, et al. Ultrasound characteristics of different types of adnexal malignancies.
 Gynecol Oncol 2006; 102:41.

 - Yazbek J, Raju KS, Ben-Nagi J, et al. Accuracy of ultrasound subjective 'pattern recognition' for the diagnosis of borderline ovarian tumors.
 Ultrasound Obstet Gynecol 2007; 29:489.

-- Ochiai K, Shinozaki H, Takada A, et al. A retrospective study of 1069 epithelial borderline malignancies of the ovary treated in Japan.
+- Ochiai, K, Shinozaki, et al. A retrospective study of 1069 epithelial borderline malignancies of the ovary treated in Japan.
 Proceedings of the Annual Meeting of the American Society of Clinical Oncology 1998; 17:A1429.